 - signing contracts

 - making major decisions, such as selling their family home

-- becoming a guarantor for someone — if they can’t pay back the loan, you’ll become responsible for the debt.
+- becoming a guarantor for someone — if they cannot pay back the loan, you’ll become responsible for the debt.

-If you don’t have a lawyer, you can ask a Community Law Centre for advice.
+If you do not have a lawyer, you can ask a Community Law Centre for advice.